DRH001/Rattle/README.md

 ```| takes the user's input and parses it
   [1 checks to see if the input is equal to one.
 If it is, then the code inside the square brackets will execute
-      = sets the value at the pointer to zero
+      = sets the value at the top of the stack to zero
         q stops execution, the top of the stack is printed implicitly
           ] ends the if statement
             - subtracts one from the top of the stack